Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-16 Best Places to Visit in Canada in 2023 (By a Local)
+The 20 Best Places to Visit in Canada (By a Local)

-Given that it’s the second-largest country in the world, finding the very best places to visit in Canada is a tall order.
+It’s the second-largest country in the world and finding the very best places to visit in Canada is a tall order.
 With ten provinces and three territories, Canada is home to beautiful coastal regions, mountains, prairies, and tundra alike.

-Not only was I born and raised in Canada, but I’ve traveled near and far around this beautiful country.
-In this article, we’re going to discuss the top 16 best places to visit in Canada.
+Not only was I born and raised in Canada, but I’ve visited all 10 provinces.
+In this article, we’re going to discuss the best places to visit in Canada.
 And while you’re here, bookmark my picks for the top Canada road trips!

 Vancouver Island